SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### Rust

-In Rust, vectors can be indexed via the [] syntax, which will panic if the element doesn't exist, or via get(), which returns an Option‹&T›
+In Rust, vectors can be indexed via the [] syntax, which will panic if the element doesn't exist, or via get(), which returns an Option‹＆T›

 ##### Strings as linear collections